Brave New World Student Workbook (Digital copy included)

 good quiz preparation)

-❒ Chapter 7 focuses on important facts from the novel and characterization.
+❒ Chapter 7 with a focus on important facts from the novel and characterization.

-❒ Chapters 8 & 9 focus on characterization, Shakespearean allusions,
+❒ Chapters 8 & 9 with a focus on characterization, Shakespearean allusions,

-flashback techniques, important facts from the novel, and student inferencing.
+flashback technique, important facts from the novel, and student inferencing.

-❒ Chapters 10 & 11 focus on characterization, conflict, important facts from
+❒ Chapters 10 & 11 with a focus on characterization, conflict, important facts from

 the novel, and the different types of irony found in the novel.

-❒ Chapters 12 & 13 focus on important facts from the novel, connections to
+❒ Chapters 12 & 13 with a focus on important facts from the novel, connections to

-❒ Chapters 14 & 15 focus on important facts from the novel, making
+❒ Chapters 14 & 15 with a focus on important facts from the novel, making

-connections to significant quotes and allegorical (archetypal) characters in the
+connections to significant quotes, allegorical (archetypal) characters in the

 ❒ Connections from Plato’s The Allegory of the Cave to Huxley’s characters and